straw-hat-team/adr/adrs/4937890790/README.md

 ## Context

-We don't have a consistent way to export the modules' functions and variables across the JavaScript ecosystem.
+We don't have a consistent way to export a module's functions and variables across the JavaScript ecosystem.

 Although such concern is not a big concern for more Senior developers, there is